w314/notes/javaNotes/javaQA.md

 - `Method scope` - Declared within a method block; only available within the method in which they are declared.
 - `Block scope` - Only exist within the specific control flow block (for, while, etc.)

-### 40-2.8 Describe the difference between the stack and the heap.
+### 40 stack vs. heap Describe the difference between the stack and the heap.

 To run an application in an optimal way, JVM divides memory into stack and heap memory.
 Whenever we declare new variables and objects, call a new method JVM designates memory to these operations from either Stack Memory or Heap Space.